JelteF/thesis/log.md

 ### Achievements
 - Get the prefetch script working.
 - Get a basic late muxing setup working.
 Lua wasn't needed for this.
+- Set up a proxy from nginx to apache to nginx, all on the same server.
+Let the last nginx request the raw files from the origin.
+- Make a couple of aditions to the late muxing setups.

+    - Use the prefetching script.
+    - Add caching of the local request to Apache.

 ### Issues
+- Nginx would block waiting for itself to return something to ism_proxy_pass, since that is a blocking operation.
+This was fixed by using ismProxyPass on Apache on the same server, so nginx would use a non blocking proxy to Apache and get a request back from apache that would cause a non blocking proxy to the origin server.